aj-gregory/Getting-and-Cleaning-Data-Project/README.md

 # Getting and Cleaning Data: Course Project

+## Info on raw data
+The raw data for this analysis was collected by the UCI Center for Machine Learning and Intelligent Systems.
+Information can be found at this site: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 ## Running the script
 To run this script you must have the UCI HAR Dataset and `run_analysis.R` in your working directory.
 Then call `run_analysis()` and the output will be a tidy dataset of the mean of each mean or standard deviation variable per subject and activity.
 You must also have the `plyr` package installed.